avaneev/prvhash/README.md

 P.S.
-By coincidence, if the values on the "impulse" graphs above are sorted in an ascending order, and are then displayed as independent graphs, they collectively create a stylized image of a human eye:
+By coincidence, if the values on the "impulse" graphs above are sorted in an ascending order, and are then displayed as independent graphs, they collectively form a stylized image of a human eye:

 <img src="img/proof_math_is_engineered_eye.png" width="300">